Messe Düsseldorf reports impressive booking status

 New services at drupa 2021

 In addition to the special forums, investments have also been made in updating infrastructure and adding new services for customers: A new trade fair app, a matchmaking tool, a new online ordering system, updated since drupa 2016, that helps exhibitors better optimise their experience, and a new wayfinder for better navigation on fairgrounds.
 Both exhibitors and visitors can now plan a day at the trade fair more easily and efficiently so as to meet their personal goals for the event.

 Düsseldorf becomes drupacity

-drupa 2020 will again occupy the entire Düsseldorf Exhibition Centre.
-It is open from Tuesday, 16 June to Friday, 26 June 2020, every day from 10 am to 6 pm, Saturdays and Sundays from 10 am to 5 pm.
-For up-to-date information on drupa 2020, the accompanying programme and special forums, visit www.drupa.de.
+drupa 2021 will again occupy the entire Düsseldorf Exhibition Centre.
+It is open from Tuesday, 20 April to Friday, 30 April 2021, every day from 10 am to 6 pm, Saturdays and Sundays from 10 am to 5 pm.
+For up-to-date information on drupa, visit www.drupa.de.
 For news and current stories on the printing industry and relevant cross-cutting technologies, read the drupa blog at https://blog.drupa.com.